2024 United States Senate elections: Partisan composition

 Burgess Everett of Politico considered the map for these Senate elections to be highly unfavorable to Democrats.
 Democrats were to defend 23 of the 33 Class 1 seats, including three in states won by Republican Donald Trump in both 2016 and 2020.
 In contrast, there are no seats in this class held by Republicans in states won by Democrat Joe Biden in 2020.
 In the previous Senate election cycle that coincided with a presidential election (2020), only one senator (Susan Collins of Maine) was elected in a state that was simultaneously won by the presidential nominee of the opposite party.

 Republican gains were attributed to better candidate quality compared to 2022 and to the coattails of Republican presidential candidate Donald Trump, who won the 2024 presidential election.
 Times Eric Cortellessa wrote that the thesis of the Republicans' success boiled down to the simple slogan "Max out the men and hold the women", meaning emphasizing the economy and immigration, which Trump did "relentlessly".
 Cortellessa also mentioned Trump's minimization of his numerous controversies, and push-offs of criminal trials via "a combination of friendly judges and legal postponements" to after the election.
 He said Trump's "advanced age and increasingly incoherent trail rhetoric" were taken by voters in stride, and that "much of the country read Trump's legal woes as part of a larger corrupt conspiracy to deny him, and them, power".
 NPR wrote that "Americans have continued to chafe at higher than pre-pandemic prices and the lack of affordable housing", and that much of the voter placed the blame "squarely" on the Biden administration, wishing for the economy that had existed under the prior Trump Administration.
 NPR noted that demographics played an important role, with the share of Non-Hispanic White voters increasing from 67% to 71% of the electorate and the Republicans winning 46% of Latinos, as well as mentioning polling's "continued underestimation of Republicans' support nationally and in the key swing states".

+Split-ticket voting

+The 2024 Senate elections saw a notable increase in split-ticket outcomes compared to recent cycles.
+Four states that Donald Trump won in the presidential election also elected Democratic senators: Arizona, Michigan, Nevada, and Wisconsin.
+This represented approximately 12 percent of states with both contests on the ballot producing split outcomes—the highest share since 2012, when 18 percent of states split their tickets between presidential and Senate races.

+Despite the split outcomes, the correlation between presidential and Senate race margins remained historically high at approximately 0.95, indicating that while some states elected different parties to each office, the margins in both races tracked closely together.
+The results also contributed to a historically low number of split Senate delegations, with only three states—Maine, Pennsylvania, and Wisconsin—having senators from different parties in the incoming 119th Congress, the lowest number since direct popular election of senators began in 1914.